ShapeOfMatter/Mako-Bates/_posts/2021-01-10-whats-in-my-bin.md

 {{ include section_header c="The actual /bin directory" id="bin-files" }}

-I don't see why this isn't building!
+I don't see why this isn't building! oh i get it.

 # The .bashrc